Shotgun Barrel Insanity: Never Smarten Up a Chump

 By Randy Wakeman

-The unverified claims of better shotgun patterns over the years has never stopped, whether it stems from over-sized bore claims, forcing cone claims, cryogenic treatment claims, or other evidence-free ad-brags.
+The unverified (and unverifiable) claims of better shotgun patterns over the years have never stopped, whether it stems from over-sized bore claims, forcing cone claims, cryogenic treatment claims, or other fact-free, evidence-free ad-brags.

 The Basic Wakeman Shotgun Barrel Performance Test